miguel2650/covid-19-research/README.md

 # COVID-19-RESEARCH

-This is a project by Mikkel Madsen (MKMS), Tobias Karentius Kromann Dahl (tobiaskkd), Ludvig Andersen (ludvigandersen) and Lasse Berantzino (lass5643).
+This is a project by Mikkel Madsen (miguel2650), Tobias Karentius Kromann Dahl (tobiaskkd), Ludvig Andersen (ludvigandersen) and Lasse Berantzino (lass5643).
 Project was made @ [Copenhagen School of Design and Technology](https://kea.dk/).
 The dataset used for this research was found @ [Kaggle](https://www.kaggle.com/kimjihoo/coronavirusdataset).